How Emotions Are Made: The Secret Life of the Brain―How We Create by Lisa Barrett cover

 Read the Full Review

-Curated picks for readers who enjoyed How Emotions Are Made.
+Curated picks for readers who enjoyed How Emotions Are Made, with our reasoning for each match.

 If you liked How Emotions Are Made